I Tried to Wear the World

 You can find more on the video's conception in that article.
 The track appears on Bad Boys, the band's debut 12-song full-length on Inky Records.
 The group recorded in Montreal at Value Sound with Faith Healer's Renny Wilson.

 Quebec City dance-punk three-piece VICTIME have released a new single titled "Dodo-prémonition," a track that will appear on their upcoming EP Mi-tronc, mi-jambe.
 That set isn't expected until March of 2019 from Michel Records.
 The track, which cumulates in a complete saxophone freak-out by guest David-Dugas Dion, is the band's first new material since their February full-length La femme taupe.
-The song was engineered and mixed by Simon Provencher at Le Pantoum.
+The song was engineered and mixed by Simone Provencher at Le Pantoum.

 Ever-shifting genre-defying singer-songwriter Daniel Romano has released the second preview of his upcoming full-length Finally Free.
 A video promoting the song "All The Reaching Trims" can be found below.
 In an interview at Noisey, the artist commented that the track's about "giving oneself to the limbs of nature and begging forgiveness to the various supernatural powers around us."